Mrmayman/quantum-launcher/changelogs/unreleased.md

 - snapshots of 1.0 to 1.5.2 are no longer missing for download (b)
 - performance of loading the version list
   (when clicking New button) is **way** better now (b)
+- fixed getting stuck in an infinite loop when downloading some curseforge mods
+- fixed Fabric API being missing for some curseforge mods
 - fixed game crashes in portable mode
 - made a few cryptic errors more understandable
 - improved support for weird character encodings in file paths